 Chickweed can also be applied directly to minor burns as an effective poultice or refrigerant.

 You can feel safe using Chickweed internally as medicine.
-Make into a medicinal tea by using a medium handful of fresh healthy plant, roots, and all, cleaned, steeped, in 8 oz. boiled water for 15 minutes.
-Take Chickweed internally as a tea, or as a general anti-inflammatory.
-You can get the same benefit by eating the fresh greens in a salad.
+Make into a medicinal tea by using a medium handful of fresh, healthy plant, roots, and all, cleaned, steeped in 8 oz. boiled water for 15 minutes.
+Take Chickweed internally as a tea or as a general anti-inflammatory.
+You can get the same benefit by eating fresh greens in a salad.

 Identification

-What distinguishes Chickweed from other look-alike plants is its one-side stem hair characteristic.
+What distinguishes Chickweed from other look-alike plants is its characteristic one-sided stem hairs.

 In Conclusion